Michael Perfit

+Perfit graduated from St. Lawrence University in 1971, and earned a master's degree and Ph.D. from Columbia University in 1974 and 1977, respectively.
+After working for five years as a research fellow at the Australian National University, he joined the University of Florida faculty in 1982.
+He is a Fellow of the Geological Society of America, elected in 2008 for "his distinguished contributions in marine geology and igneous petrology."

-He has published over 150 professional papers and articles as well as two books – one is a children’s book written and illustrated with Perfit’s college roommate, Don Brown, - entitled “Older Than Dirt: A Wild but True History of Earth”.
+He has published over 150 professional papers and articles as well as two books – one is a children's book written and illustrated with Perfit's college roommate, Don Brown, - entitled “Older Than Dirt: A Wild but True History of Earth”.
 The other is an academic book that focuses mainly on the exploration of the deep ocean floor, mid-ocean ridges, deep sea volcanism and hydrothermalism, and the structure and composition of oceanic crust.
 The highly illustrated book is entitled “Discovering the Deep: A Photographic Atlas of the Seafloor” by Jeff Karson, Deb Kelley, Dan Fornari, Mike Perfit and Tim Shank.